Pylons/deform/docs/basics.rst

    <http://docs.repoze.org/colander>`_

 A schema is composed of one or more *schema node* objects, each typically of the class :class:`colander.SchemaNode`, usually in a nested arrangement.
-Each schema node object has a required *type*, an optional *validator*, an optional *default*, an optional *title*, an optional *description*, and a slightly less optional *name*.
+Each schema node object has a required *type*, an optional *validator*, an optional *default*, an optional *missing*, an optional *title*, an optional *description*, and a slightly less optional *name*.

 The *type* of a schema node indicates its data type (such as :class:`colander.Int` or :class:`colander.String`).